Codex Vaticanus B Greek Old

 *apostolicae *Vaticanae Codex Vaticanus *Graecus *1209.
 Very fine

 facsimile reproduction of the original Greek manuscript.
 Bound in

 parchment with gold impressions on cover and spine, issued in a

-Plexiglas case.
+only and is not guaranteed to arrive without defect.
 Prolegomena volume of commentary essays in English

 or French.
 Includes bibliographical references and notes.
 450